Rossman360/journal/readme.md

 I woke, looked at Instagram, watched a 311 video, hopped on Reddit for a minute, played Wordle and eventually made some coffee.
 I talked with
 Erica for a minute about the previous night's adventures and then came upstairs and wrote in my journal.

+. . .

+She went to the grocery store and I made more coffee.
+I eventually took a bath, and then used the truck to drive to Foundry.
+I loaded in my drums, ate a burger and played a very fun set to -- for most of the night -- nobody but the bartender and her high school friend Nicole, who works at Battery Park Book Exchange.
+They admitted they were old HGTR fans, and in fact part of the team that won a high school lip synch competition with Getting Over Your Love.

+I ended up having two more beers after the set for some reason.
+I guess I was enjoying talking to the guy from Ohio.
+I was going to go to Ingles with my $7 in tips, but somehow ended up at the Brew Pump instead.
+I drank a gose, talked to Miles and Nick and Jamie, drove home and smoked weed with Erica while subjecting her to Scot McMicken demos over her bluetooth speakers.
+When I walked upstairs at 1AM, I went straight to sleep.

+	-IX.XVIII-

+Woke, looked at Facebook and Instagram, played Wordle, made coffee and wrote in my journal.